paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 1. **Modern British:** Creates a modern British design aesthetic, something vibrant and quirky that translates outside our national boundaries.

-2. **Current:** Feels current and reflects what's happening in the UK right now, in real-time.
-Curates a timeline of Britain and links to the past, to the BBC's rich archive.
+2. **Current:** Feels current and reflects what’s happening in the UK right now, in real-time.
+Curates a timeline of Britain and links to the past, to the BBC’s rich archive.

 3. **Authentic:** Sounds authentic and relevant, warm and human.
-References the BBC's iconic design and broadcasting heritage.
+References the BBC’s iconic design and broadcasting heritage.
 Values the trust placed in the organisation.

 4. **Compelling:** Engages audiences with compelling storytelling.
 Voices range from serious and authoritative through to witty and entertaining.